tc39/proposal-import-bytes/README.md

 ## Motivation

 In a similar manner to why JSON modules are useful, importing raw bytes is useful to extend this behavior to all files.
-This proposal provides an isomorphic way to read a file, regardless of the JavaScript environment.
+This proposal provides an isomorphic way to read a file synchronously or asynchronously, regardless of the JavaScript environment.

 For example, a developer may want to read a `.png` file to process an image or `.woff` to process a font and pass the bytes into isomorphic tools like [satori](https://github.com/vercel/satori).